Home > Idaho Court Guide

-Some District Court have specialized court divisions for certain types of cases.
-These court divisions include Adult Drug Courts, Adult Mental Health Courts, DUI Courts, Juvenile Drug Courts, Family Dependency Treatment Courts and Youth Courts.
+Some District Court have specialized court programs for certain types of cases, including Adult Drug Courts, Adult Mental Health Courts, DUI Courts, Juvenile Drug Courts, Family Dependency Treatment Courts and Youth Courts.

 Idaho Magistrate DivisionsMagistrate Divisions operate within District Courts and have limited jurisdiction over certain types of civil and criminal cases.

 Criminal cases heard by Magistrate Divisions include misdemeanors and preliminary hearings for all criminal cases.
 Magistrate Divisions also handle traffic infractions.